renliangfeng/iiq-bootstrap/README.md

 ### Windows OS and SQL Server DB
 `setup-iiq-mssql.bat`

+***Additional Notes:***
-*Notes: Unlike Window Batch, there is only one Shell script for Mac or Linux as it automatically detects the type (MySQL or SQL Server) of running Database for IIQ.*
+- *Unlike Window Batch, there is only one Shell script for Mac or Linux as it automatically detects the type (MySQL or SQL Server) of running Database for IIQ.*
+- *By default, it will install LCM and RapidSetup XML Objects.
+If you want to skip them, you need to modify the following shell script to remove the section related to LCM or RapidSetup XML import*: iiq-bootstrap/shell/init-iiq.sh

 ## step 4: restart docker compose
 Run commands from *iiq-bootstrap* directory: